Second-order models and traffic data from mobile sensors: Model calibration

-To this end, we consider the northbound of I-80 located in Emeryville, CA. The highway segment of interest spans 1650 feet in length with an on-ramp at Powell Street and an off-ramp at Ashby Avenue.
-The highway segment has six lanes with the leftmost lane being a {\it high-occupancy vehicle} (HOV) lane, and the rightmost one being a merge lane.
+The NGSIM focuses on the northbound of I-80 located in Emeryville, CA. The highway segment of interest spans 1650 feet in length with an on-ramp at Powell Street and an off-ramp at Ashby Avenue; see Figure \ref{figStudyArea}.
+The highway segment has six lanes with the leftmost lane being a {\it high-occupancy vehicle} (HOV) lane, and the rightmost one being a merge/diverge lane.
 Data were collected using several video cameras.
 Digital video images were collected over an approximate five-hour period from 2:00 pm to 7:00 pm on April 13, 2005.
 Complete vehicle trajectories transcribed at a resolution of 1 frame per 0.1 second, along with vehicle type, lane identification and so forth were recorded and processed over three time slots: 4:00 pm - 4:15 pm, 5:00 - 5:15 pm, and 5:15 - 5:30 pm.
 The layout of the study area is shown in Figure \ref{figStudyArea}.